 Method for preparing the table

-It’s not rocket science – I just looked at each law school webpage, collected whatever information was available and then gave the law faculties a phone call where fees were missing (or unclear).
-At some points I’ve made assumptions, and these are flagged in the footnotes.
+It’s not rocket science – I looked at the webpage for each law school, collected whatever information was available and then reached out to law faculties where fees were missing (or unclear).
+If I’ve made assumptions (because I couldn’t find the cost in 2018 or 2019) then these are flagged in the footnotes above.

 Limitations, and what the table doesn’t tell you